Kitware/nrtk/docs/release_notes/pending_release.rst

 * Removed gen_perturber_combinations from GenerateBlackboxResponse class, so it is now a standalone function.

+* Removed perturber interface restriction which required that input image dimensions be maintained.
+  Note perturbers which modify image dimensions (including rotations) should be used with caution as scoring can be impacted if ground truth isn't similarly transf

 CI/CD

 * Major overhaul of pipeline to improve efficiency and `yml` readability.